 Table of contents

-Part I: Restorative justice and psychology for intra-personal peace
+Part I: Restorative justice and peace psychology in relation to educational settings

 Chapter 2: Taking a Developmental Perspective on Restorative Justice in Schools - Holly Recchia, Cecilia Wainryb and Laura Pareja Conto